 A WHO study in the 1990s showed sterilization and vaccination were the only way to deal with street animals and the threat of rabies from them.
-Globally, Netherlands is applauded for the CNVR program (Collect, Neuter, Vaccinate and Return) which is equivalent to India’s Animal Birth Control (ABC) Program by the Animal Welfare Board of India.
-However, there are the following difference:-
+They recommend to vaccination coverage of 70% of stray population to control Rabies.

 Despite sterilization and vaccination effort under Anti Rabies Vaccine (ARV) and ABC (Animal Birth Control) program in India, the challenges remain in following